norswap/0xFable/packages/webapp/src/store/README.md

 Jotai behind interfaces, in case it would be opportune to change the store management strategy or library later.

-The easiest way to understand how this all works is to detail the functionality of the varous files in the store.
+The easiest way to understand how this all works is to detail the functionality of the various files in the store.

 ### `atoms.ts`